apache/druid/docs/api-reference/sql-api.md

 You can use the `sql/statements` endpoint to query segments that exist only in deep storage and are not loaded onto your Historical processes as determined by your load rules.

-Note that at least part of a datasource must be available on a Historical process so that Druid can plan your query.
+Note that at least one segment of a datasource must be available on a Historical process so that the Broker can plan your query.
+A quick way to check if this is true is whether or not a datasource is visible in the Druid console.

 For more information, see [Query from deep storage](../querying/query-from-deep-storage.md).